-- 1. Align federal and state accountability systems, especially with regard to identifying schools for state support; and - 2.
+- 1. To the extent possible, align federal and state accountability systems, especially with regard to identifying schools for state support (CSI and TSI identification as well as Turnaround Schools, determined by the Chief Turnaround Officer, in conjunction with the Georgia Department of Education and the Governor's Office of Student Achievement per O.C.G.A. §20-14-43). - 2.
 Maintain clear and straightforward entrance and exit criteria for receiving state support.